gogeterobert/dcpl_integration/README.md

 note: how does eflint do it?
 Seems to declare a new object:
 Fact return-date Identified by book * time

-2. For now all requests return 200, given that returning 401 would be fobidding
+2. For now all requests return 200, given that returning 401 would be disabled

 ## Notes to myself: